Image optimization & SEO for photos

 Plus, alt tags can aid a search engine in crawling the page and in creating associations between photos and keywords.
 This is where the SEO benefit really comes into play, allowing you to leverage your photos to reinforce target keywords.

 Ensure your alt tags are less than 125 characters and that they contain pertinent, optimized sentences that include target keywords.
 But don't overuse alt text.
 Since alt text is a descriptor, it should only be used on images relevant to the page's content.
 If you start padding all your graphics with keywords, your site could be penalized.
 Instead, simply leave your alt tag blank (alt="") on decorative images.
-Decorative images include spacers, bullets, ornate lines, or any graphic whose function is simply design.
+Decorative images include spacers, bullets, ornate lines, or any graphic that exists simply for design.
 As always with SEO, there is a happy medium.

 When considering size, it's important to not forget about shareability.
 For important images on blog posts or highly shared pages, ensure that your photo will look good across social platforms.
 While the different size recommendations for each outlet can be confusing, you can find a sweet spot that will render well across the board—simply test your image on each site while you work with it.